-Internal audit projects or external assurance engagements Work plan: Evaluate/develop/review appropriate procedures based on the identified risk of material misstatement, analyze/perform the work plan, evaluate the evidence and results of analysis, documents the work performed and its results, plus Draw conclusions, communicate results, and contribute to a report for stakeholders Work plan: Analyze/perform the work plan on less complex/ riskier areas, evaluate the evidence and results of analysis, documents the work performed and its results, plus Draw conclusion, communicate results, and contribute to a report for stakeholders.
+Internal audit projects or external assurance engagements Work plan: Evaluate or develop appropriate procedures, considering the use of data analytics, based on the identified risk of material misstatement, analyze or perform the work plan, evaluate the evidence and results of analysis, documents the work performed and its results, plus Draw conclusions, communicate results, and contribute to a report for stakeholders using data visualization where appropriate.
+Work plan: Analyze or perform the work plan on less complex/ riskier areas, evaluate the evidence and results of analysis, documents the work performed and its results, plus Draw conclusion, communicate results, and contribute to a report for Stakeholders, using data visualization where appropriate.
 Compile planning documentation.
 Coordinate third party confirmations; identify outstanding items.
-Finance Financial analysis & planning Evaluate/review the entity's financial state, or Evaluate/review financial proposals and financing plans Analyze the entity's financial state, or Analyze/prepare financial proposals and financing plans Perform calculations to support analysis (ratios and/or % changes in account balances).
-Treasury Management Analyze the entity's cash flow and working capital, plus Evaluate/review the entity's investment portfolio, or Evaluate/review sources of financing and decisions affecting capital structure, or Evaluate/review the entity's cost of capital, or Evaluate/review decisions related to distribution of profits Explain/calculate the entity's cash flow and working capital, plus Analyze/research the entity's investment portfolio (less complex), or Analyze/research sources of financing and decisions affecting capital structure, or Analyze/research the entity's cost of capital, or Analyze/research decisions related to distribution of profits Record investment/FX transactions based on confirmations; update market values from third- party sources, if applicable.
+Finance т арргориямо.
+1 Financial analysis & planning Evaluate the entity's financial state, including an assessment of reporting systems, data quality and the analytical models used to support financial analysis and decision-making; or Evaluate financial proposals and financing plans including an assessment of reporting systems, data quality and the analytical models used to support financial analysis and decision-making.
+Analyze the entity's financial state, or Analyze or prepare financial proposals and financing plans.
+Perform calculations to support analysis (ratios and/or % changes in account balances).
+Treasury Management Analyze the entity's cash flow and working capital, plus Evaluate the entity's investment portfolio, or Evaluate sources of financing and decisions affecting capital structure, or Evaluate the entity's cost of capital, or Evaluate decisions related to distribution of profits.
+Explain and calculate the entity's cash flow and working capital, plus Analyze or research the entity's investment portfolio (less complex), or Analyze or research sources of financing and decisions affecting capital structure, or Analyze or research the entity's cost of capital, or Analyze or research decisions related to distribution of Record investment/FX transactions based on confirmations; update market values from third- party sources, if applicable.
 Reconcile differences between records and third-party statements.